-1. Does your agency utilize a separate track for simple requests?

-2. If so, for your agency overall in Fiscal Year 2016, was the average number of days to process simple requests twenty working days or fewer?

-3. Please provide the percentage of requests processed by your agency in Fiscal Year 2016 that were placed in your simple track.
+- 1. Does your agency utilize a separate track for simple requests?
+Answer: We do not. - 2.
+If so, for your agency overall in Fiscal Year 2017, was the average number of days to process simple requests twenty working days or fewer? - 3.
+Please provide the percentage of requests processed by your agency in Fiscal Year 2017 that were placed in your simple track.